 - 1. Completed Application for Admission - 2.
-Transcripts from all institutions attended - Final Transcript from SEBTS/SEBTC (showing degree received and the date awarded) - 4.
+Transcripts from all institutions attended - 3.
+Final Southeastern Transcript (showing degree received and the date awarded) - 4.
 Graduation Application with the Final Degree Check - 5.
-Original Church Recommendation for Admission - 6.
-Copies of correspondence regarding disciplinary issues and the student's written response(s), if any
+Original Church Recommendation for Admission - Copies of correspondence regarding disciplinary issues and the student's written response(s), if any